What is organisational change?

 Keep the momentum going

 Some change processes can take a long time to deliver.
 When this is the case, it is often difficult to keep the momentum going.
 Change managers understand that there are highs and lows in the process.
-To tackle them, they celebrate the successes when they are there and utilise them to fuel momentum.
+To tackle them, they celebrate the successes when they occur and utilise them to fuel momentum.
 During lows, they evaluate their communication strategies, collect employee feedback and build trust.